5th Floor, Brigade Towers,

 To understand key trends, Download Sample Report

-Rising geriatric population is one of the primary factors responsible for the growth of the hormonal replacement therapy market in the United States.
+Rising geriatric population is one of the primary factors responsible for the growth of the hormonal replacement therapy market in the United States and Canada.

 According to the National Institutes of Health (NIH), almost half of all the postmenopausal women in the United States reported having used HRT at least once in their life.
 The conjugated equine estrogens (CEE)/bazedoxifene tablet, a combination of estrogen and a selective estrogen receptor modulator, is available in the United States for menopausal VMS treatment and osteoporosis prevention.